-Management has developed a remediation plan to address the material weakness in our internal control over financial reporting.
-Implementation of the remediation plan consists of redesigning existing quarterly control procedures to enhance management's accounting for warrants issued by the Company.
+Subsequent to the identification of the material weakness, management developed a remediation plan to address the material weakness in our internal control over financial reporting.
+Implementation of the remediation plan consisted of redesigning the existing quarterly control procedure to enhance management's assessment of the accounting for warrants issued by the Company.
+During the quarters ended June 30, 2013 and September 30, 2013, management tested the design and operating effectiveness of the implemented control and concluded that the material weakness described above has been remediated as of September 30, 2013.